edgamat/edgamat.github.io/_posts/2023/01/2023-01-08-Unsound-CSharp.md

 https://learn.microsoft.com/en-us/dotnet/csharp/nullable-references

 Now the compiler will warn you when you are referring to the members of an object it thinks is `null` OR might be `null` if it can't make that determination.
+Here are a couple of statements that generate compiler warnings when the nullable compiler option is enabled:

 ```csharp
 string foo = null;